-7. of the Does the segment qualify for tier 2 protection based on the applicable criteria (see section (3)(a) implementation procedure)?
+3. mpler Will the proposed activity result in significant degradation (see section (3)(b) of the mentation procedure)? yes

+no - recommend approval of the activity

+significance test by-passed due to availability of a reasonable less degrading alternative (see sections (3)(b)(iii) and (3)(c) of the implementation procedure)

+Basis for conclusion:

+9. Has the applicant completed an adequate evaluation of alternatives and demonstrated that there are not practicable alternatives to allowing the degradation (see section (3)(c) of the implementation procedure)?

 yes

-no
+no - recommend denial of the proposed activity

 Basis for conclusion:

-8. imple Will the proposed activity result in significant degradation (see section (3)(b) of the mentation procedure)?
+ic development in the area in which the affected waters are located (see section (3)(d) of the entation procedure)?

 yes

-no - recommend approval of the activity significance test by-passed due to availability of a reasonable less degrading alternative (see sections (3)(b)(iii) and (3)(c) of the implementation procedure) Basis for conclusion: Has the applicant completed an adequate evaluation of alternatives and demonstrated that re not practicable alternatives to allowing the degradation (see section (3)(c) of the entation procedure)? yes no - recommend denial of the proposed activity Basis for conclusion: Has the applicant demonstrated that the proposed activity will provide important socioimplementation procedure)?

-yes

 no - recommend denial of the proposed activity

 Basis for conclusion:

-11. 14-16 Will existing uses be fully protected consistent with the Tier 1 procedures outlined by questions below?
+11. 14-16 I Will existing uses be fully protected consistent with the Tier 1 procedures outlined by questions below?

 yes

 no- recommend denial of proposed activity

 Basis for conclusion:

-12. assured Has compliance with required controls on point and nonpoint sources in the zone of influence beer d (see section (3)(f) of the implementation procedures)?
+Has compliance with required controls on point and nonpoint sources in the zone of influence been (see section (3)(f) of the implementation procedures)?

 yes

 no - recommend denial of the proposed activity